 \begin{theorem} For any $\zeta_0 \in \M^2(C([-\tau,0],E^{P})$ a square-integrable process, the mean-field equation \eqref{eq:MFE} with initial condition $\zeta_0$ has a unique strong solution on $[-\tau,T]$ for any $T>0$. \end{theorem}

 \begin{proof} We start by showing the existence of solutions, and then prove the uniqueness property.
 We recall that by application of lemma~\ref{lem:SoluL2}, any possible solution has a bounded second moment.
 The proof is based on a classical contraction argument on iterates of the map $\Phi$.
-There are two main differences with usual proofs.
-First is the fact that our functions are not globally Lipschitz-continuous, issue which is solved through a truncation argument and using the result of the \emph{a priori} estimate of lemma~\ref{lem:SoluL2}, see~\cite{touboulNeuralfields:11}.
-Second is the fact that we are considering delayed equations, which leads us to deal with uniform in $[-\tau,T]$ convergence properties.
+The main difference with the usual setting is the fact that we are considering delayed equations, which leads us to deal with uniform in $[-\tau,T]$ convergence properties.
 The rest of the proof uses classical inequalities such as Cauchy-Schwarz (CS), Burkholder-Davis-Gundy (BDG) and H\"older inequalities, all these applied on a decomposition of the term of interest into elementary terms.\\ {\it Existence:}\\ Let $X^0\in \M^2(\C)$ such that $X^0\vert_{[-\tau, 0]} \eqlaw \zeta_0$ a given stochastic process.
-We consider that the drift and diffusion functions are $K$-Lipschitz continuous (up to truncation).

 We introduce the sequence of probability distributions $(X^k)_{k \geq 0}$ on $\M(\C)$ defined by induction as $X^{k+1}=(\Phi(X^k))$.
 We denote by $(Z^k)$ a sequence of processes independent of the collection of processes $(X^k)$ and having the same law.
 We start by controlling one of the components of the sequence of processes $(X^k_t)$, and for compactness of notations denote ${}^{\alpha}X^{k}_t \in E$ the component $\alpha$ of $X^{k}_t$.
 We decompose into six elementary terms the difference: